google-research/semivl/README.md

     --pred-path PREDICTION_OUTPUT_PATH
 ```

-the corresponding prediction will be saved to `PREDICTION_OUTPUT_PATH` and the evaluation metrics will be printed in the terminal.
+The corresponding prediction will be saved to `PREDICTION_OUTPUT_PATH` and the evaluation metrics will be printed in the terminal.

 ## Framework Structure